jensonp/project-steam-engine/backend-deep-dive-fixed.md

 #### 18.2.2 Why `ILIKE '%RPG%'` Defeats the B-Tree

-The query generated by `searchByGenres`:
+The query generated by `search​By​Genres`:

 ```sql
 WHERE (genres ILIKE $1 OR tags ILIKE $1) -- $1 = '%RPG%'